twolfson/nightlife/cities/japan_tokyo.md

         - Staff has a card that says you will be asked to leave if not
         - I strongly suggest refilling with tap water from the bathroom
     - From 2:30AM to 4:30AM, was crowded but could dance
     - A few foreigners but mostly locals
+- Went on a Friday
+    - Same no cover but drink required rule
+    - Had a crowd but could dance
+    - A few foreigners but mostly locals
 - 300 yen for *rum coke* (mixed drink)
 - Staff spoke English